browserengineering/book/book/invalidation.md

 Summary
 =======

-This chapter introduces the concept of partial style and layout through the technique of optimized cache invalidation.
+This chapter introduces the concept of partial style and layout through optimized cache invalidation.
 The main takeaways are:

-- Caching and invalidation is a powerful way to speeds up key browser interactions, and is therefore an essential technique in real browsers.
+- Caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers

-- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same.
+- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same

-- A good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole.
+- A good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole

-- Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`.
+- Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`

-- Invalidation can be used to skip allocation, computation, or even traversals.
+- Invalidation can be used to skip allocation, computation, and even traversals of objects

 Outline
 =======